BioinfoIPBLN/reanalyzerGSE/README.md

 		-bv | -batch_vector # Comma-separated list of numbers for use as batch vector with Combat-seq -bc | -batch_biological_covariable # Comma-separated list of numbers for use as batch vector of covariables of biological interest with Combat-seq
 		-d | -design_custom # Manually specifying the experimental design for GEO download ('no' by default and if 'yes', please expect an interactive prompt after data download from GEO, and please enter the assignment to groups when asked in the terminal, with a comma-separated list of the same length than the number of samples)
-		-D | -design_custom_local # Specifying here the experimental design for the local dataset (by default an interactive prompt will ask for a comma-separated list of the same length than the number of samples, if you want to avoid that manual input please provide the list in this argument)
+		-D | -design_custom_local # Specifying here the experimental design for the local dataset (by default an interactive prompt will ask for a comma-separated list of the same length than the number of samples, if you want to avoid that manual input please provide the list in this argument.
+If more than one design to provide, please input comma-separated list separed by a '/', without spaces)
 		-O | -organism # Specifying here the scientific name of the organism for the local dataset (by default an interactive prompt will ask for it, if you want to avoid that manual input please provide the full organism name in this argument, please use underline instead of space)
 		-C | -covariables # Please input a comma-separated list for the covariable that should be included in the edgeR model for DGE (for now only one covariable allowed, for example a proven batch effect)
 		-T | -target_file # Protopical target file for attempts to differential gene expression analyses (containing filenames and covariates, automatically built if not provided)